MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Copy-ServiceFabricServicePackageToNode.md

 ## EXAMPLES

-### 1:
+### Example 1: Generate a package share policy
 ```
 PS C:\> $sharingPolicy = new-ServiceFabricPackageSharingPolicy -PackageName CalcService5 -SharingScopeAll
 ```

-This command generates a package share policy by using [New-ServiceFabricPackageSharingPolicy](.\New-ServiceFabricPackageSharingPolicy.md) cmdlet and assign it to the variable $sharingPolicy
+This command generates a package share policy by using [New-ServiceFabricPackageSharingPolicy](.\New-ServiceFabricPackageSharingPolicy.md) cmdlet and assigns it to the variable named $sharingPolicy.

-### 2:
+### Example 2: Copy a service package
 ```
 PS C:\> Copy-ServiceFabricServicePackageToNode -ServiceManifestName CalcService5 -ApplicationTypeName CalcServiceApp -ApplicationTypeVersion 5.0 -NodeName Node4 -PackageSharingPolicies $sharingPolicy -TimeoutSec 600 -Verbose
 ```

-The command copies the service package belong to application type "CalcServiceApp", application version "5.0" and service manifest "CalcService5" to Node4 with previously generated share policy object $sharePolicy.
+The command copies the service package belonging to the application type named CalcServiceApp, application version 5.0, and service manifest named CalcService5 to Node4 with a previously generated share policy object stored in the variable named $sharePolicy.

 ## PARAMETERS